-It is also known as the variance-covariance method.
+The parametric method is also known as the variance-covariance method.
 This method assumes a normal distribution in returns.
-In other words, under this method, two factors are to be estimated, an expected return and a standard deviation.
+Two factors are to be estimated – an expected return and a standard deviation.
 This method is best suited to risk measurement problems where the distributions are known and reliably estimated.
-This method is unreliable when the sample size is small.
+The method is unreliable when the sample size is very small.

 Let loss be ‘l’ for a portfolio ‘p’ with ‘n’ number of instruments.

 3. Monte Carlo Method

-Under this method, Value at Risk is calculated by randomly creating a number of scenarios for future rates using non-linear pricing models to estimate the change in the value of each scenario, and then calculating the VAR according to the worst losses.
+Under this method, Value at Risk is calculated by randomly creating a number of scenarios for future rates using non-linear pricing models to estimate the change in value for each scenario, and then calculating the VAR according to the worst losses.
 This method is suitable for a great range of risk measurement problems, especially when dealing with complicated factors.
 It assumes that there is a known probability distribution for risk factors.

 Marginal Value at Risk (MVaR)

 The marginal value at risk (MVaR) method is the amount of additional risk that is added by a new investment in the portfolio.
 MVAR helps fund managers to understand the change in a portfolio due to the subtraction or addition of a particular investment.
-An investment may individually have a high Value at Risk, but if it is negatively correlated with the portfolio, it may contribute a much lower amount of VAR to the portfolio than its original amount.
+An investment may individually have a high Value at Risk, but if it is negatively correlated with the portfolio, it may contribute a relatively much lower amount of risk to the portfolio than its standalone risk.